linode/docs/docs/guides/development/frameworks/appsmith/deploy-appsmith-docker/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: "Appsmith gives you the power to quickly develop web frontends using a visual, drag-and-drop interface.
-Best of all, its drag-and-drop widgets can be connected to a wide array of data sources, from web APIs to databases.
-With this tutorial, learn more about what Appsmith has to offer and how you can deploy your own self-hosted instance using Docker."
+description: "Use Appsmith to quickly develop web frontends using a visual, drag-and-drop interface.
+In this tutorial, learn what Appsmith has to offer and how to deploy a self-hosted instance with Docker."
-og_description: "Appsmith gives you the power to quickly develop web frontends using a visual, drag-and-drop interface.
-Best of all, its drag-and-drop widgets can be connected to a wide array of data sources, from web APIs to databases.
-With this tutorial, learn more about what Appsmith has to offer and how you can deploy your own self-hosted instance using Docker."
+og_description: "Use Appsmith to quickly develop web frontends using a visual, drag-and-drop interface.
+In this tutorial, learn what Appsmith has to offer and how to deploy a self-hosted instance with Docker."
 keywords: ['appsmith tutorial','appsmith examples','install appsmith']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2022-06-24